“The truth is that all men having power must be mistrusted.” James Madison

 SEL Connection: Students can tell you all about how adults use power.
 Students know what it is like to be reprimanded when they break rules or be constantly reminded that there are punishments that will follow certain actions.
 Students experience parents, teachers and principals wielding power every day and also experience bullies making power plays in and out of the classroom.

-Essential Question: Try putting this question on the board to get a conversation going about power – Is giving up power the right thing to do?
+(3) Essential Question: Is giving up power the right thing to do?

 Try this 3-Step Think Aloud in class!
 Download our Discussion Prompt Procedures and Student Graphics Organizer.